 Days 1-2 — Depart U.S. for Johannesburg, South Africa

 Embark on a half-day tour of Johannesburg’s renowned district of Soweto.
 See the home of former Archbishop Desmond Tutu and visit Nelson Mandela’s home, now a museum.
 Next, visit the Hector Pieterson Museum – a monument to the Soweto Uprising which figured prominently in the struggle against apartheid.
-Following lunch, drive to the nearby Rhino & Lion Nature Reserve in the heart of the Cradle of Humankind World Heritage Site and spend the afternoon.
-The game drive in this 3,000-acre park features three of the Big Five – Kruger lions, white rhino, and buffalo – as well as the exceedingly rare white lion, endangered wild dogs, cheetah, and Cape vultures, and 18 other game species.
+After lunch, meet a local Sowetan who shares personal stories of the Soweto uprising, and what life is like today in this township.
 Tonight toast the adventure ahead at a welcome dinner.
-(B,D)Days 4-5 — Johannesburg, Victoria Falls, Zimbabwe
+(B,L,D)Days 4-5 — Johannesburg, Victoria Falls, Zimbabwe

 Travel to Victoria Falls (a World Heritage site)

 and your deluxe hotel located in the Victoria Falls Private Game Reserve.
-Tonight get your first glimpse of the thundering Falls while enjoying a sunset cruise on the Zambezi before dinner at your hotel.
-The next morning tour the Falls first “discovered” by explorer David Livingstone and claimed for Queen Victoria in 1855.
+View the falls, first “discovered” by explorer David Livingstone and claimed for Queen Victoria in 1855.
 With its 300-foot deep gorge and thundering spray, “Vic” Falls is a wonder of the natural world, especially as hippos, elephants, crocodiles, and other animals roam freely in the surrounding jungle.
-Later encounter local village life up close as you pay a visit to a nearby settlement.
-Tonight attend a “Boma" (African place of eating) for dinner and a traditional dance performance.
+The next morning, enjoy a game drive to spot the elusive Rhino.
+This experience serves to educate visitors about the increasing threats to Africa's wildlife.
+Late afternoon, embark on a "sundowner" dinner cruise on the Zambezi.
 (2B,2D)Day 6 — Victoria Falls

 This morning travel two hours by motorcoach to Botswana and Chobe National Park, boasting one of the largest concentrations of game in all of Africa.
 After settling in and enjoying lunch at your lodge, embark this afternoon on a game-viewing boat safari on the Chobe River, where you may see hippo, crocs, some of the park’s 450 species of birds, and perhaps a beautiful Chobe sunset.
 Dine tonight at your lodge.
 (B,L,D)Days 8-9 — Chobe National Park